 Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

 In their native habitats, pandanus plants are natural clumpers.
 Over time, older plants will begin to send out suckers, or plantlets, from their base.
 If you want to encourage a large mass of plants, let them grow.
 If you want to propagate the plant, wait until the plantlet is about 6 inches long, then remove it by cutting as close to the main stem as possible.
 Treat with a rooting hormone for the best chances of success and provide with plenty of warmth.

 Repot in the early spring, when the growing season begins.
 Overall, because you don’t want your plant growing into a room-swallowing monster, you should repot only when strictly necessary, perhaps every two or three years.
 Be careful when repotting, as the plant's spines can cause a painful scratch.

 The overall pandanus genus contains about 600 species, which are distributed throughout the Old World tropics.
-In warmer climes, it is possible to find a decent selection of pandanus in garden centers, including a truly wonderful dwarf species that stays less than two feet tall.
+In warmer climates, it is possible to find a decent selection of pandanus in garden centers, including a truly wonderful dwarf species that stays less than two feet tall.
 In colder climates, where pandanus is a true novelty, your selection is likely to be limited to P. veitcheii or P. sanderi.
 The main difference between these two is their leaf coloration: P. sanderi has yellow leaf striations while P. veitcheii has white striations.